-Advanced Education students may appeal any academic action to the Associate Dean for Student and Academic Affairs, in writing, within five working days after receipt of their letter stating academic actions.
+Students (except those participating in the Oral and Maxillofacial Surgery Residency Program) may appeal any academic action to the Associate Dean for Student & Academic Affairs, in writing, within three calendar days after receipt of their letter stating specific academic actions.
 The letter should present the basis upon which the appeal is being requested.
-If the Associate Dean for Student and Academic Affairs accepts the appeal, the process described below will apply.
+If the Associate Dean for Student & Academic Affairs grants the appeal, the following process will apply.
+If the appeal is approved the student must provide the Associate Dean for Student and Academic Affairs a "complete" appeal, which includes a written statement clearly explaining all rationale for the appeal and any additional documentation the student possesses that the student believes supports the student's rationale for the appeal.

-The Associate Dean for Student and Academic Affairs will refer the appeal to an ad hoc appeal committee consisting of the Director of Advanced Education, who will serve as chair, and three additional program directors appointed by the Director of Advanced Education.
+The Associate Dean for Student & Academic Affairs will refer the appeal to an ad hoc appeals committee consisting of the Director of Advanced Education, who will serve as chair, and three additional program directors appointed by the Director of Advanced Education.
 The director of the involved program will not be eligible to serve on the ad hoc appeals committee.
-The appeal committee will review the circumstances leading to the academic action, meet with the student and other involved individuals, and submit a final recommendation to the Dean within 15 working days of the final committee meeting.
-The student will be notified of the Dean's decision within five working days following receipt of the committee's recommendations.
+The committee will review the circumstances leading to the academic action, meet with the student and other involved individuals, and submit a final recommendation to the Dean within seven calendar days of the final committee meeting.
+The student will be notified of the Dean's decision within ten calendar days following receipt of the committee's recommendations.
 The Dean's decision is final.